Deep Dive

 The Headless Browser Trap

-Headless browsers work, but they're resource hogs.
-Each Chrome instance uses 200-500MB of RAM.
-Want to run 20 parallel scraping jobs?
-That's 4-10GB of memory.
+So you think, "I'll just use a headless browser!"
+Sure.
+Except each Chrome instance eats 200-500MB of RAM.
+Want to run 20 parallel jobs?
+That's 4-10GB of memory right there.
 Want to scale to 100 concurrent sessions?
-Good luck—you'll need a serious server, and that costs real money.
+Hope you've got a beefy server and a fat wallet, because that ain't cheap.

 # Basic Puppeteer scraper - will get detected